TanStack/virtual/docs/api/virtualizer.md

 ) => void
 ```

 An optional function that if provided should implement the scrolling behavior for your scrollElement.
 It will be called with the offset to scroll to, a boolean indicating if the scrolling is allowed to be smoothed, and the virtualizer instance.
-Built-in scroll implementations are exported as `elementScroll` and `windowScroll` which are automatically configured for you by your framework adapter's exported functions like `useVirtualizer` or `createWindowVirtualizer`.
+Built-in scroll implementations are exported as `elementScroll` and `windowScroll` which are automatically configured for you by your framework adapter's exported functions like `useVirtualizer` or `useWindowVirtualizer`.

 > ⚠️ Attempting to use smoothScroll with dynamically measured elements will not work.